jeffellingham/pokedex-app/README.md

 ## Features

 - We took a functional programming approach, and *initially* did as much in JavaScript over HTML as possible to practice and learn.
-- Loaded data from an API using AJAX
+- Loaded data from the RESTful Pokémon API: [PokéAPI](https://pokeapi.co/)
+- Polyfills:
+    - Fetch
+    - Promise
 - Viewable on [GitHub Pages](https://jeffellingham.github.io/pokedex-app)
 - The trainer/user can:
     - View all 150 Pokémon